home-assistant/developers.home-assistant/docs/app_integration_sending_data.md

 If you were provided a remote UI URL during registration, you should use that as the `instance_url` when constructing a URL and only fallback to the user provided URL if the remote UI URL fails.

+To summarize, here's how requests should be made:

+1. If you have a Cloudhook URL, use that until a request fails.
+When a request fails, go to step 2.
+2. If you have a remote UI URL, use that to construct a webhook URL: `<remote_ui_url>/api/webhook/<webhook_id>`.
+When a request fails, go to step 3.
+3. Construct a webhook URL using the instance URL provided during setup: `<instance_url>/api/webhook/<webhook_id>`.

 ## Short note on instance URLs

 Some users have configured Home Assistant to be available outside of their home network using a dynamic DNS service.
 There are some routers that don't support hairpinning / NAT loopback: a device sending data from inside the routers network, via the externally configured DNS service, to Home Asisstant, which also resides inside the local network.